-There's strong representation above from Lithium & Minerals for Batteries; and Solar Power.
+There's strong representation above from \Batteries/Storage; \Solar, and \Power Conversion.

-Appendix II, ECO Index for Start of the New Quarter:
+Appendix II, ECO Index for the Start of the New Quarter:

-INDEX (ECO) SECTOR & STOCK WEIGHTS FOR START OF Q3 2022.
-81 STOCKS.
-Each stock freely floats according to its share price after rebalance.
-Stocks below \$200 million in size at rebalance are banded with a 0.50% weight.
+INDEX (ECO) SECTOR & STOCK WEIGHTS FOR START OF Q4 2022.
+82 STOCKS.
+Each stock freely floats according to its share price after rebalance. \Stocks below \$200 million in size at rebalance are \banded with a 0.50% weight.

-Renewable Energy Harvesting - 15% weight (12 stocks @1.25% each)
+Renewable Energy Harvesting - 17% weight (12 stocks @1.41% each)